 Part of our mission is to educate families about all of the different ways they can care for the deceased.
 For instance, even if you don’t want to bury the remains at a cemetery, the cemetery can – and will – place a memorial bench or pedestal in a family member’s back yard for an additional expense.
-This option provides a solution for people who want to remain close to the deceased but might not want the remains inside the home.
+This option provides a solution for people who want to remain close to the deceased, but might not want the remains inside the home.

-“For some people, having the remains in a memorial in their own yard is the ideal solution.
-It provides a sense of permanence and respect and maintains that feeling of closeness,” said David Montgomery, private family memorial specialist.
+"For some people, having the remains in a memorial in their own yard is the ideal solution.
+It provides a sense of permanence and respect and maintains that feeling of closeness”, said David Montgomery, private family memorial specialist.
 Montgomery goes on to say the memorial can be moved if the family member changes residences or wants to eventually place it in a cemetery.
 This flexibility can help family members work through different stages of grief while also providing a viable option for those that are in a temporary living situation.

 For some, keeping a loved-one’s cremated remains in the home can bring great comfort to the survivors.
 Our blog, “How does it feel to keep an urn for ashes in the home?” tells one person’s story in which the presence of the cremation urn brings a feeling of closeness.

 For others, seeing a cremation urn every day can cause undue stress and prolonged grief.
 In those cases, an ornate urn containing the cremains could bring more pain than comfort.